 Junior (next academic year) English major with highest GPA.

 Major in English and/or Creative Writing, to help defray costs of tuition.
 Students should be known to the selection committee to have a strong interest and talent in the field, as well as academic ability at a level that warrants scholarship support.

 The deadline is announced each spring in classes and on Verb_L, a list-serv for English majors.
 Submit a letter of application verifying eligibility, along with a sample manuscript (typed: 1-12 poems, one short story, one creative non-fiction piece, one chapter of a novel, one screenplay or one act of a play).
-Deliver to: Dr. Carol Ann Russell or Hagg-Sauer Reception Desk.
+Deliver to: Dr. Carol Ann Russell or Bangsberg Reception Desk (2nd Floor).